daniparera/MCR/Mappings/README.md

 This scripts are used to add synset-variant datasets in MCR.

-createMatrix.py: Extract synset-variant-csco from MCR and put it in matrix format. <br />
+* createMatrix.py: Extract synset-variant-csco tuple from MCR and put it in matrix format.
-updateMatrix.py: Update matrix information, for each dataset add a column with confidence level. <br />
+* updateMatrix.py: Update matrix information, for each dataset add a column with confidence level.
-exportMCR.py     Construct SQL sentences to update MCR.
+* exportMCR.py   : Construct SQL sentences to update MCR from matrix information.

 Download
 -------